mahmoudimus/ac/docs/public/resources/connect-for-server.md

 We've looked again at our developer platforms in light of trends, our growth, and these plans.
-As a result, we've decided not to incorporate Atlassian Connect in our Server products.
+As a result, we've decided not to incorporate Atlassian Connect in our JIRA Server and Confluence Server products.

 We've not made this decision in haste.
 Atlassian has always been keen on delivering a unified developer platform across all our products.
 It is clear if